raydipanwita/Database/sql_bites/03_querying_data.md

 -- to combine conditions.

 -- From albums,
--- filter where release_year is greater than 1990 AND artist_is is '1',
+-- filter where release_year is greater than 1989 AND artist_id is '1',
 -- and select only values for the columns id, title, release_year and artist_id.
 SELECT id, title, release_year, artist_id
   FROM albums